mrmod/magicland/README.md

 ## Why Go?

 * "Where are the channels and goroutines and concurrency?".
-Your butt.
-Next question.
+The language is efficient to get work done in, not all features need to be used all the time.
 * "Why is there so much code?".
 What if I stop reading this code for a week?